 - Reduce the potential for the release of radioactive material and ensure that any releases are below acceptable limits during anticipated operational occurrences and design basis accident conditions.

 Qualified and Experienced Personnel

-In order to achieve and maintain high levels of safety, nuclear power plants are required to be staffed with an adequate number of highly qualified and experienced personnel who are duly aware of the technical and administrative requirements for safety and are motivated to adopt a positive attitude to safety, as an element of safety culture.
+To achieve and maintain high levels of safety, nuclear power plants are required to be staffed with an adequate number of highly qualified and experienced personnel who are duly aware of the technical and administrative requirements for safety and are motivated to adopt a positive attitude to safety, as an element of safety culture.

-See also: NS-G-2.8, Recruitment, Qualification and Training of Personnel for Nuclear Power Plants.
-Vienna : International Atomic Energy Agency, 2002.
+See also: NS-G-2.8, Recruitment, Qualification, and Training of Personnel for Nuclear Power Plants.
+Vienna: International Atomic Energy Agency, 2002.

 - Use of best estimate computer codes with conservative and/or realistic input data but coupled with an evaluation of the uncertainties in the calculation results, with account taken of both the uncertainties in the input data and the uncertainties associated with the models in the best estimate computer code (best estimate analysis).

 Deterministic safety analyses for design purposes should be characterized by their conservative assumptions and bounding analysis.

 For beyond design basis accidents, best estimate calculations are used in several States, together with an evaluation of the uncertainties associated with the relevant phenomena.
 However, an uncertainty analysis is not usually performed in determining what measures should be taken to mitigate the consequences of beyond-design basis accidents.

 See also: SAFETY MARGINS OF OPERATING REACTORS: ANALYSIS OF UNCERTAINTIES AND IMPLICATIONS FOR DECISION MAKING IAEA, VIENNA, 2003 IAEA-TECDOC-1332.
 ISBN 92–0–118102–7